chupan1218/Informeasure/README.md

 # Informeasure
-This package compiles most information measures currently available: mutual information, condi-tional mutual information, interaction information, partial information decomposition and part mu-tual information.
+This package compiles most information measures currently available: mutual information, conditional mutual information, interaction information, partial information decomposition and part mutual information.
 In detail the first estimator is used to infer bivariate network while the estimation of the last four are dedicated to the identification of trivariate network.
 The base installation of this package allows users to approach these information measures out of the box.

 # Prerequisites and Installation
 ```{r echo=FALSE, results='hide', message=FALSE}